3 Urgent Resume Updates PhDs Must Make For The Recession

 They show an employer you are the safest choice.

 List things like “regulatory acumen” and “financial acumen.”

 As a PhD, you’ve kept a lab or course notebook on a daily basis.

 These systems-oriented skills will signal to employers that you’re the safest choice…

-And safety is exactly what they want right now.
+And safety is exactly what they want right now while in a recession.